dadav/hass-addon-addman/addman/DOCS.md

     auto_update: true
     # Enables the boot setting in home assistant.
     boot: auto
+    # Enables the ingress panel on the side bar
+    ingress_panel: false
     # This must contain the valid add-on configuration.
     # The content will be validated before it will be applied.
     options: